Basic

 of corrugated cardboard, a comb cut out of a cardboard or simply

-a light brown.
+a thick and stiff bristle brush.
+The surface is frist basecoated in off-white, yellow ochre or even a very light brown.
 A darker brown like burnt sienna or burnt umber

 is mixed with some glaze.
 If using a thick bristle brush, it is

-the woodgrain is desired to produce a basic straightgrain.
 This more complicated oakwood grain can

-be achieved using a paintbrush and a flogger to soften the edges.
-Crackling Crackling to get an aged look can
+be achieved using a paintbrush followed by a flogger to soften the edges.

 basecoated, dried, then crackle medium applied and allowed to